-Beyond its participating States, the OSCE conducts a dialogue with partner countries in the southern Mediterranean region (Algeria, Egypt, Israel, Morocco, Tunisia and Jordan) and with Asian partner countries (Japan, South Korea Thailand and Afghanistan), as well as Australia.
+Beyond its participating States, the OSCE conducts dialogues with partner countries in the Mediterranean region (Algeria, Egypt, Israel, Morocco, Tunisia and Jordan) and with Asian partner countries (Japan, South Korea, Thailand and Afghanistan), as well as Australia.
 These cooperation partners also attend meetings of the OSCE bodies.

 Objectives of the OSCE

-The OSCE’s objective is to enhance security in Europe through cooperation and dialogue between the European as well as the eastern and western neighbouring states.
-The OSCE applies a wide-ranging definition of security that encompasses what are known as the “three dimensions”: 1. the politico‑military dimension, 2. the economic and environmental dimension, and 3. the human dimension of security policy.
-Core topics of the OSCE in the first dimension include disarmament, crisis management and counter-terrorism.
-The economic and environmental dimension primarily seeks to promote good framework conditions for security and stability in the economic realm.
+The OSCE’s objective is to enhance security in Europe through cooperation and dialogue between the European and the eastern and western neighbouring countries.
+The OSCE is based on a wide-ranging definition of security that encompasses what are known as the “three dimensions”: 1. the politico‑military dimension, 2. the economic and environmental dimension, and 3. the human dimension of security policy.
+Core topics of the OSCE in the first dimension include disarmament, arms control and security- and confidence-building, in addition to crisis management and counter-terrorism.
+The economic and environmental dimension primarily seeks to promote good economic framework conditions for security and stability as well as connectivity among the participating States.
 The third dimension comprises the protection of human rights as well as the promotion of democratic and rule‑of‑law standards.
-This comprehensive definition of security allows participating States to win back and build trust in the long term with overarching topics of mutual interest.
+The comprehensive concept of security enables participating States to build trust in the long term through issues and projects of common interest.

 Germany in the OSCE

 In 2016, Germany held the Chairmanship of the OSCE, which rotates annually.
 Germany therefore hosted the annual OSCE Ministerial Council, which took place in Hamburg.
-Priorities of its Chairmanship included counter‑terrorism, economic connectivity and tolerance and diversity.
+Priorities of its Chairmanship included military security, counter‑terrorism, economic connectivity and tolerance and diversity.
 Germany held a conference on each of these topic areas during its Chairmanship.
-Moreover, it has worked intensively to expand the Special Monitoring Mission to Ukraine (SMM) and to resolve the conflicts in Transnistria and the Southern Caucasus and has put migration on the OSCE’s agenda.
+Moreover, it has worked intensively to expand the Special Monitoring Mission to Ukraine (SMM) and to resolve the conflicts in Transnistria and the Southern Caucasus, and has put migration on the OSCE’s agenda.